Updates on Our Projects

 March 14, 2017

-their names to our letters.
-For more information about the problem and
+to our letters.
+For more information about the

 An op-ed article on third-party advocacy in appellate proceedings was published today in the Daily Journal -- California's premier legal newspaper.
 The commentary recommends changes in law and appellate practice to allow a third party to advocate for the rights of a litigant with an intellectual and developmental disability in an appeal when the litigant is not able to advocate for himself or herself.
 Advocacy by a surrogate would function as an ADA accommodation to ensure that people with such disabilities have access to justice in appellate proceedings.
 Otherwise, they may be locked out, especially if the attorney who represented them in the trial court was ineffective or otherwise failed to vigorously defend the client's rights.
 Obviously, a negligent attorney will not be appealing to challenge his or her own incompetency.
 To read the article, click here.